Alphonse Joseph Georges

-Alphonse Joseph Georges (August 15, 1875 in Allier, Montluçon – April 24, 1951 in Paris) was a French army officer.
-He was commander in chief of the North East Front in 1939 and 1940.
+Alphonse Joseph Georges ([alfɔ̃s ʒozɛf ʒɔʁʒ]; 15 August 1875 – 24 April 1951) was a French army officer.
+He was commander in chief of the North-Eastern Front in 1939 and 1940.
 Opposing the plan by supreme commander Maurice Gamelin to move the best Allied forces into the Low Countries, he was overruled.
 Georges tried to allow as much initiative to his subordinates as possible to improve operational flexibility.

 Early career

 Georges entered the École Spéciale Militaire de Saint-Cyr and graduated third in his class in 1897.
 He served in French Algeria with a tirailleur regiment.

 First World War

 He served in the French Army during the First World War and was seriously wounded while he was leading his battalion in 1914.
 He was then assigned to the general staff of the army, where he remained for the rest of the war.

-Interwar Period
+Interwar period

-In 1918 Georges served under General Ferdinand Foch as operations chief.
+In 1918, Georges served under General Ferdinand Foch as operations chief.
 He was also chief of staff under Marshal Henri-Philippe Pétain in French Morocco during the 1920–1926 Rif War and as a division commander in Algeria (1928–1932).

 Georges was appointed to the Supreme War Council in November 1932.
-Based in Paris, he witnessed the assassination of French Foreign Minister Louis Barthou and King Alexander I of Yugoslavia in Marseilles on 9 October 1934.
+Based in Paris, he witnessed the assassination of French Foreign Minister Louis Barthou and King Alexander I of Yugoslavia in Marseille on 9 October 1934.
 Seriously wounded, Georges had a long recovery but was expected to succeed General Maxime Weygand as head of the French Army in 1935.
 The Prime Minister, however, thought he was too right-wing and appointed General Gamelin instead.